mongodb/mongo-c-driver/src/libmongoc/doc/structured_log.rst

 Log Handlers
 ------------

-Each :symbol:`mongoc_client_t` or :symbol:`mongoc_client_pool_t` has its own instance of the structured logging subsystem, with its own settings and handler.
+Each :symbol:`mongoc_client_pool_t` or standalone :symbol:`mongoc_client_t` has its own instance of the structured logging subsystem, with its own settings and handler.

 When using :symbol:`mongoc_client_pool_t`, the pooled clients all share a common logging instance.
 Handlers must be thread-safe.